hogklint/tailfin/README.md

-Tailfin supports command-line auto completion for bash, zsh or fish. `tailfin --completion=(bash|zsh|fish)` outputs the shell completion code which work by being evaluated in `.bashrc`, etc for the specified shell. *TODO* In addition, Tailfin supports dynamic completion for `--context`and flags with pre-defined choices.
+Tailfin supports command-line auto completion for bash, zsh or fish. `tailfin --completion=(bash|zsh|fish)` outputs the shell completion code which work by being evaluated in `.bashrc`, etc for the specified shell. <!--*TODO* In addition, Tailfin supports dynamic completion for `--context`and flags with pre-defined choices.-->

 If you use bash, tailfin bash completion code depends on the [bash-completion](https://github.com/scop/bash-completion).